anmol-0790/gcp/README.md

 # GCP React Modules Deployment

-This project contains two separate React modules that can be deployed independently to Google Cloud Platform (GCP) Compute Engine, each on its own VM.
+This project contains two React modules that can be deployed to Google Cloud Platform (GCP) Compute Engine on the same VM with path-based routing.

 ## Project Structure